- Know more: Talk with your parents about finances.

 Also keep an open mind about college choices.
 "Look for colleges that offer competitive programs that meet your child's needs with a price tag that works for your sandwich finances," says Dowd.

 Your employer may also offer a health care flexible spending account (FSA), which is another tax-advantaged account that lets you pay for eligible out-of-pocket health expenses with pre-tax dollars.
-The annual contribution limit for FSAs is $2,500.
+The 2019 annual contribution limit for FSAs is $2,700.
 But beware: If you don't use all the money in the year it was contributed, you lose it.
 Also consider dependent care FSAs, which can help you pay for qualified child, elder, and other dependent care when you (and your spouse) are working.
-You can generally contribute $2,500 pre-tax for individuals, up to $5,000 per family.
+You can generally contribute $2,700 pre-tax for individuals, up to $5,000 per family for a dependent care FSA.
 But again, if you don't use the money in the year you contribute, you lose it.

 Don't choose care in crisis

 Make sure you and your parents have adequate health care insurance now, and for your retirement.
 Remember, Medicare does not cover everything.
-A 65-year-old couple retiring this year will need an average of $275,000 after taxes (in today's dollars) to cover medical expenses throughout retirement, according to Fidelity Benefits Consulting.4
+A 65-year-old couple retiring in 2017 needed an average of $275,000 after taxes (in today's dollars) to cover medical expenses throughout retirement, according to Fidelity Benefits Consulting.4

 For example, long-term care is not covered by Medicare, and can be pricey.
 The average annual costs for nursing home or assisted living are $85,776 and $45,000, respectively.5 Do you and your parents need long-term care insurance?
 The answer depends on your age, the cost of coverage, how long you might need coverage, and the types of benefits you want.
 So carve out the time to weigh your options.